The Spectral Cat (Kito Tenno / Bakeneko)

 From the series: One Hundred Pictures by Kyōsai (暁斎百図, Kyōsai Hyakuzu)

-Format: individual sheet from the original accordion-bound edition
+Format: individual sheet from the original bound edition

 Publisher: Wakasaya Yoichi (若狭屋与市)